emilyfoxmusic/factorio-discord-bot/README.md

 ### Admin commands
 These commands require the `factorio-admin` permission in discord (created by the bot).

-`!new <name> <version>`
+`!new <name> <version> <mods>`
-Creates a new game with the specified name and version.
+Creates a new game with the specified name, version and mods.
 See the [factorio-docker](https://github.com/factoriotools/factorio-docker) readme for information about supported versions.
 Common choices will be 'latest' or 'stable'.

 `!delete <name>`
 Deletes the game specified.
 DATA WILL BE LOST unless you take a backup.